Should your remote team members choose when and how they work? Where should you draw the line when it comes to flexible work?

 Set Your Expectations

-Don’t just set defined work hours and leave the rest to your workers.
-To make the most of your scheduling, clearly communicate what needs to be done during each work cycle.
+Don’t just set defined hours and leave the rest to your employees.
+To make the most of your scheduling, clearly communicate what needs to be done during each cycle.

 Focus on using defined timelines and deadlines.
 Don’t use vague language like, “We have to get this over the line as soon as possible.”
 Instead, use time stamps and defined results.